thelia/thelia.github.io/en/documentation/templates/assets.md

 ### {declare_assets} ###

-This directive tells the Thelia template system where you assets are located, e.g. the name of the root directory which contains all your assets.
+This directive tells the Thelia template system where your assets are located, e.g. the name of the root directory which contains all your assets.

 For example, the default front-office template stores its template in the `assets` directory :